angular/angular/src/lib/snack-bar/snack-bar.md

 ```

 In either case, an `MdSnackBarRef` is returned.
 This can be used to dismiss the snack-bar or to
-recieve notification of when the snack-bar is dismissed.
+receive notification of when the snack-bar is dismissed.
 For simple messages with an action, the
 `MdSnackBarRef` exposes an observable for when the action is triggered.

 ```ts